 1) Glossy starling

-Glossy starlings, or cape starlings, are all over the Kruger, especially in the rest camps where they are prolific scavengers of human food.
+Glossy starlings, or greater blue-eared starlings, are all over the Kruger, especially in the rest camps where they are prolific scavengers of human food.
 They’re very naughty and also ridiculously beautiful.

 2) Southern yellow-billed hornbill